rather-labs/Whatsapp-bot/backend-bot/ARCHITECTURE.md

 1. **Message Reception**: WhatsApp messages are received by the ConnectionManager
 2. **Message Processing**: Messages are passed to MessageHandler for processing
-3. **Service Interaction**: MessageHandler interacts with WalletService and BlockchainService as needed
+3. **Service Interaction**: MessageHandler interacts with BackendService as needed
 4. **Response Generation**: Responses are generated and sent back through the ConnectionManager
 5. **API Requests**: External API requests are handled by ApiRoutes and routed to appropriate services